About Dade County

 View the latest Dade County School System Annual Report here.

 Dade County is also home to Covenant College, a Presbyterian-centered institution of higher education emphasizing liberal arts.
 It is located in the former Lookout Mountain Hotel, the posh “Castle in the Clouds,” built in 1928.
-The College has significantly developed the campus and cultivated important ties with the northwest Georgia and Chattanooga communities.
+The College has significantly developed the campus and cultivated important ties with Dade County and neighboring northwest Georgia communities.

 Parks & Recreation